 If the recalculated value of ΔCDF exceeds 1E-6, then the analysis continues to another step in the Phase 2 analysis or to Phase 3 if all Phase 2 steps have been completed.

-Step 2.6 – Final Fire S Estimates
+Step 2.6 – Final Fire SF Estimates

-This step estimates the fire for all unscreened ignition sources identified in Step 2.3.2.
+This step estimates the fire SF for all unscreened ignition sources identified in Step 2.3.2.

-Step 2.6.1: Determine S
+Step 2.6.1: Determine SFs

 Estimate the SF for each unscreened fixed or transient ignition source from table/plot sets D and E in Attachment 8.
 If the nearest and most vulnerable target has a low CCDP, the analyst may choose to determine the SF based on a more risk-significant target in the target set.
-2.6.1 in Attachment 1 can be used to facilitate the SF determination process.
-Enter the results on the 2.1.8 in Attachment 1.
-If the finding is Fire Confinement, the SF only applies to FDS3 scenarios initiated by the ignition source.
+Worksheet 2.6.1 in Attachment 1 can be used to facilitate the SF determination process.
+Enter the results on the Worksheet 2.1.8 in Attachment 1.
+If the finding is in the Fire Confinement Category, the SF only applies to FDS3 scenarios initiated by the ignition source.
 For findings in another category, the SF applies to FDS1 and FDS2 scenarios.

-Each table and plot in set D provides the elevations corresponding to SFs ranging from for one of the fixed or transient ignition sources listed in Attachment 5, located either in the open or in a corner.
+Each table and plot in set D provides the elevations corresponding to SFs ranging from 0.02 to 0.75 for one of the fixed or transient ignition sources listed in Attachment 5, located either in the open or in a corner.
 Table/plot set D is used to conservatively estimate the SF for each target or secondary combustible located within the vertical ZOI based on its elevation above the ignition source.

-Each table and plot in set E provides the radial distances corresponding to SFs ranging from for one of the ignition sources listed in Attachment 5, Table A5.1.
+Each table and plot in set E provides the radial distances corresponding to SFs ranging from 0.02 to 0.75 for one of the ignition sources listed in Attachment 5, Tables A5.1 and A5.3.
 Table/plot set E is used to conservatively estimate the SF for each target or secondary combustible located within the radial ZOI based on its distance from the ignition source.

 The SF for HEAFs is equal to 1.0.
 Two scenarios are considered for liquid fuel spill fires.
-The first scenario assumes a spill of 100of the amount of fuel or oil that can be spilled, and the second scenario assumes a 10spill.
-A of 0.02 is assigned to the first scenario, and 0.98 is used for the second scenario.
+The first scenario assumes a spill of 100 percent of the amount of fuel or oil that can be spilled, and the second scenario assumes a 10 percent spill.
+An SF of 0.02 is assigned to the first scenario, and 0.98 is used for the second scenario.

 Step 2.6.2: Screening Check

 Recalculate ΔCDF from Equation 1 using the updated estimates of the SFs for the retained fire scenarios in the fire area(s) under review, and the most recent values for the remaining factors.
-Record the adjusted ΔCDF value in 2. in Attachment 1.
+Record the adjusted ΔCDF value in Worksheet 2.1.8 in Attachment 1.

 If the recalculated value of ΔCDF is lower than 1E-6, then the finding screens to Green, and the analysis is complete.